Civil and Environmental Engineering Ph.D.

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Philosophy

-An undergraduate degree in an appropriate field of study and demonstrated academic performance as measured by grades and satisfactory scores on the Graduate Record Examination general (aptitude) section.
-Applicants whose native language is not English or who have not received their education in English must present satisfactory results from the TOEFL examination.
+A Master of Science or Bachelor of Science degree in engineering is preferred, but applicants with a M.S. or B.S. degree in one of the sciences are often accepted.
+The latter, however, should have a minimum of the following mathematics and science course work prior to admission: three semesters of calculus, one semester of differential equations, one semester of calculus-based physics, and one semester of chemistry.
+Satisfactory academic performance as measured by grades and scores on the Graduate Record Exam are required.
+Applicants whose native language is not English or who have not received their education in English must present satisfactory results from the TOEFL or IELTS examination.
 Completed applications are due February 1.

 Minimum Requirements for the Degree of Doctor of Philosophy